-Be diligent to present yourself approved to God as a workman who does not need to be ashamed, accurately handling the word of truth.
+Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth.

 Chapter 9: The Trustworthiness of the Bible

 In this chapter, we will consider the trustworthiness of the Bible as the infallible written revelation of God to man.